urltimer/timer.github.io/README.md

 it's a simple javascript timer to run as a home page

-it uses the url as syntax to set the timer
+it uses the URL as syntax to set the timer

 MIT license